Ecosystem

 Available tools

-The 1inch MCP Server provides seven tools.
-Four execution tools require authentication; three public tools work without it.
+The 1inch MCP Server provides eight tools.
+Five execution tools require authentication; three public tools work without it.

 Authenticated tools (API key or OAuth)